esp-rs/book/src/installation/index.md

 ## Xtensa targets

-To this day, there is no `Xtensa` support in the mainline Rust compiler, for this reason, we maintain the [esp-rs/rust] fork that adds support for our `Xtensa` targets.
+To this day, there is no `Xtensa` support in the mainline Rust compiler.
+For this reason, we maintain the [esp-rs/rust] fork that adds support for our `Xtensa` targets.

-`Xtensa` not being supported on Rust mainline is mainly a consequence of `LLVM` not supporting `Xtensa` targets.
-Hence, we also maintain an LLVM fork with support for Espressif `Xtensa` targets in [espressif/llvm-project]
+The main reason for `Xtensa` not being supported on Rust mainline is because `LLVM` does not support Xtensa targets.
+Therefore, we also maintain a fork of `LLVM` with support for Espressif `Xtensa` targets in [espressif/llvm-project].

 > #### A note in upstreaming our forks.
 >